Qarik-Group/concourse-tutorial/docs/basics/job-inputs.md

-# Using resource inputs in job tasks
+# Using Resource Inputs in Job Tasks

 Note, the topic of running unit tests in your pipeline will be covered in more detail in future sections.